FreeLeh/docs/freedb/protocols.md

 Note: `A` column is referring to the `_rid` column (which contains the row's index).

 After we get the list of indices that we need to update, call [spreadsheets.values.batchUpdate][BatchUpdateAPI] to update all the affected rows with the given `value`.
+Note that we should only update the columns that is specified in the `value` (suppose `value` is `{"col1": "1", "col3": "2"}` and in the spreadsheet we have 3 columns `col1`, `col2` and `col3`, we should not touch the `col2`), this means that you need to create 2 update query to update `col1` and `col3` for each affected rows when calling the API.

 #### Delete